RobinBack to Heroes Main > Robin

 Drake later overheard Batman and Pennyworth talking about Jason Todd.
 Drake felt validated his theory about the stalker being a former member of the team was right and demanded to know the truth about the second Robin.
 Batman stated he needed to get out to the city and told Pennyworth to tell Drake everything about Jason Todd.
 As Pennyworth told the tale, Drake found himself relating to Todd as they both saw Batman as an idol to model themselves after.
 Tim Drake was satisfied with Pennyworth's story but he had one question left.
 He asked why he was there.
 Pennyworth didn't understand.
 Drake pointed out Todd's story was practically the same as his and wondered if he was just a do-over for the mistakes Batman made with the other Robins.
 Pennyworth stated Wayne always felt a kinship with those who have suffered tragedy and fought back but both he and Wayne saw Drake had two things Todd never had: integrity and dedication.
 Batman agreed.
 He walked down the stairs and explained what happened to Jason Todd was the biggest mistake of his life and he would never let that happen every again.

 Tim Drake shook Batman's hand then tossed him, already deducing that wasn't the real deal and stated he wouldn't be much of a Robin if he fell for it.
 Jason Todd was surprised and asked what gave it away like the lack of a Batmobile.
 Drake pointed out Batman never apologized for making a mistake.
 Pennyworth fired a bola at Todd but he dodged it then retaliated with a Batarang.
 It hit Pennyworth in the head and knocked him out.
 Drake charged him.
 Todd offered a free lesson: anger was a plus in their world but it was also sloppy.
 Todd clocked him then knocked him out with a kick.
 He dragged Drake up the stairs with his Robin suit.
+Red Hood greeted Robin with one of Alfred Pennyworth's rise and shine lines.
+Water poured onto Robin's face and he woke up confused.
+He was trapped in an impenetrable glass tank filling up with water in one of Killer Croc's sewer lairs.
+Red Hood asked him how many times he heard Pennyworth say it and joked that was half the reason he left.

 Drake's costumed career was tainted, however.
 Some years later, after Dick Grayson had left Gotham for Bludhaven, Drake was patrolling as Robin alone, one night.
 He saved a woman from to thugs but it was actually a trap set by the Joker.
 Robin was taken to the ruins of the first Arkham Asylum and tortured for three weeks.
 After being systematically subjected to shock therapy and various serums, he eventually broke down.
 Drake dispensed entrusted secrets to the Joker.
 As part of his final joke, Joker molded Drake into a crude version of himself and planned on having Drake deliver the killing blow to Batman.
 However, Joker didn't completely succeed.
 In the final minutes, Drake broke through the brainwashing and killed the Joker instead of Batman.
 Dr. Leslie Thompkins was entrusted to rehabilitate Drake.
 After a year, he was cleared.